 The wingèd boy I knew;

 But who wast thou, O happy, happy dove?

 His Psyche true!….”

-♦ Amplification (Latin amplificatio – extension) – a stylistic technique; addition of homogeneous elements of speech – definitions, synonyms, comparisons, adjectives, metaphors, contrasts, etc. It is used in the literature and oratory for delivery expressive emotional coloring to text (speech).
+♦ Amplification (Latin amplificatio – extension) – a stylistic technique; an addition of homogeneous elements of speech – definitions, synonyms, comparisons, adjectives, metaphors, contrasts, etc. It is used in the literature and oratory for delivery expressive emotional colouring to text (speech).

 ♦ Amphibole (Greek amfibolia – confusion) – ambiguity; phrase or sentence which is due to improper construction can be misunderstood or reads both ways.